bbc/lrud/docs/usage.md

 ---

-Several functions can also be registered onto a node.
+Several functions can also be given as registration options to a node.
 These functions will be called at specific state change points for the node.

 ### `onFocus`